-HHikers should be prepared with clothes and shoes for rainy weather.
+Hikers should be prepared with clothes and shoes suitable for the weather conditions.
 Hiking boots are strongly encouraged, or trail running shoes, at the very least.
 Other suggestions include warm, windproof and waterproof clothing.

 Be advised that we will not have the opportunity to refill your water containers for most of the trip, so make sure that you have enough water with you to keep hydrated.
-Lunch will not be provided, but we suggest that you bring your own snack.
-It is also possible to purchase water and snacks in the shop at the base of the stairs.
+Lunch will not be provided, but we suggest that you bring your own lunch.

 Last but not least, each hiker is responsible for carrying his/her own gear, so a suitable backpack is recommended.

 Standard package NOK 1,499.
 The price of this trip includes transportation and covers the guide’s expenses.

 We have the possibility to accommodate groups larger than 8 hikers.
 Please contact us for further details.